I Am A Mom Too!

-Why am I blogging?
-It is in response to my calling as a Spiritual Director, and to the moms who spoke to me of the need they had for something Catholic, something MOPS-like (Mothers Of Preschoolers), something that spoke to their spiritual need to be supported in their vocation as Catholic Moms.
+I have done a great deal in my life to bring me to this calling.
+My professional and personal experiences, my calling from God helped me in creating Spiritual Lives Of Women.
+Many moms who spoke to me of the need they had for something Catholic, something MOPS-like (Mothers Of Preschoolers), something that spoke to their spiritual need to be supported in their vocation as Catholic Moms.

 When you consider that the first to the tomb of Jesus were Mary Magdalene, Mary the mother of James, and Salome than you can begin to understand the power of a woman’s, a mom’s witness.
-When you consider that the Blessed Virgin Mary is shown in scripture not as this weak little woman-child but a strong exceptional Jewish mother than you can begin to understand the power of a mom’s vocation.
-When you consider that women received the tongue of fire and preached just as the men did, Acts 2:17, than you can begin to understand the power of God’s call.
+When you consider that the Blessed Virgin Mary is shown in scripture, not as this weak little woman-child but a strong, exceptional Jewish mother then you can begin to understand the power of a mom’s vocation.
+When you consider that women received the tongue of fire and preached just as the men did, Acts 2:17 than you can begin to understand the power of God’s call.

 So, we as women, as moms, should feel a great sense of pride and purpose!